mistryhardik/community/README.md

 We encourge you to participate by forking this repository or simply creating an issue if you have a suggestion or found a bug.

+You can browse the Azure DevOps here: https://dev.azure.com/appmattic/appcraftmeetups

 As of today, the repository contains code samples for:

 ### .NET Core